main logo icon

 The public CVE program published 48,185 new vulnerabilities in 2025, a 20.6 percent year-over-year increase on top of the record 38 percent jump in 2024 (40,009 CVEs).
 Over the same window, the CISA Known Exploited Vulnerabilities catalog grew roughly 20 percent to 1,484 entries, Google's Threat Intelligence Group counted 90 zero-days exploited in the wild (with enterprise tech hitting an all-time high share at 48 percent), and Mandiant's M-Trends 2026 put the mean time to exploit at an estimated negative seven days, meaning exploitation routinely happens before a patch is even released.
 None of those numbers are theoretical: every figure links back to a named primary publisher and most are now corroborated across at least two independent reports.

 Three forces are reshaping vulnerability management in 2026.
 First, the CVE pipeline has industrialized.
 The total number of CVE Numbering Authorities reached 484 by January 2026, with the Linux Kernel CNA alone publishing 4,325 records in 2024 (10.81 percent of the year's total) and GitHub adding another 2,121.
 The 2024 surge was not a one-time blip.
 CVE submissions grew +263 percent between 2020 and 2025, and Q1 2026 submissions are tracking ~33 percent higher than Q1 2025.
 Second, the National Vulnerability Database has stopped trying to enrich every CVE.
 NIST formally transitioned NVD to a triage model on April 15, 2026, reclassifying approximately 29,000 backlog CVEs as Not Scheduled and committing to enrich only the 15 to 20 percent of incoming CVEs that intersect KEV, federal-government software, or Executive Order 14028 critical-software lists.
 Third, time-to-exploit has compressed past the patch cycle.
-Mandiant, CrowdStrike, and Google all report exploitation routinely beating disclosure: Mandiant's mean time to exploit dropped to negative seven days in 2025, CrowdStrike found 42 percent of exploited vulnerabilities were attacked before public disclosure, and Verizon's 2025 DBIR clocked vulnerability exploitation as 20 percent of breaches, a 34 percent rise driven heavily by edge-device and VPN bugs.
+Mandiant, CrowdStrike, and Google all report exploitation routinely beating disclosure: Mandiant's mean time to exploit dropped to negative seven days in 2025, CrowdStrike found 42 percent of exploited vulnerabilities were attacked before public disclosure, and Verizon's 2026 DBIR made vulnerability exploitation the number one initial-access vector in breaches for the first time, at 31 percent of the breaches studied, up from 20 percent a year earlier.

 This post is the Stingrai research team's canonical 2026 reference for CVE and exploitation activity.
-It assembles 100-plus numeric claims from named primary publishers including NVD / NIST, CISA KEV, CVE.org, Mandiant M-Trends 2025 and 2026, Google GTIG / Project Zero, the Verizon 2025 DBIR, IBM X-Force 2025 and 2026, the Microsoft Digital Defense Report 2025 plus Patch Tuesday tallies, CrowdStrike 2026 Global Threat Report, Sonatype State of the Software Supply Chain 2026, the Synopsys Open Source Security and Risk Analysis Report, Veracode State of Software Security 2025, Trend Micro Zero Day Initiative, FIRST EPSS, VulnCheck, GreyNoise, and HackerOne.
-Lead data is full-year 2025 telemetry, the freshest available; primary publishers have not yet released full-year 2026 reports as of April 29, 2026.
+It assembles 100-plus numeric claims from named primary publishers including NVD / NIST, CISA KEV, CVE.org, Mandiant M-Trends 2026, Google GTIG / Project Zero, the Verizon 2026 DBIR, IBM X-Force 2026 and the IBM Cost of a Data Breach Report 2026, the Microsoft Digital Defense Report 2025 plus Patch Tuesday tallies, CrowdStrike 2026 Global Threat Report, Sonatype State of the Software Supply Chain 2026, the Synopsys Open Source Security and Risk Analysis Report, Veracode State of Software Security 2025, Trend Micro Zero Day Initiative, FIRST EPSS, VulnCheck, GreyNoise, and HackerOne.
+Lead data is full-year 2025 telemetry as reported in each publisher's 2026 annual edition, the freshest available as of August 21, 2026.
 Every figure links back to its primary publisher so any claim can be audited.

 Key takeaways